Lectures on Bridgeland Stability: Introduction

 {\bf Notation.}

-{\bf Acknowledgments.} We would very much like to thank Benjamin Bakker, Arend Bayer, Aaron Bertram, Izzet Coskun, Jack Huizenga, Daniel Huybrechts, Mart\'i Lahoz, Ciaran Meachan, Paolo Stellari, Yukinobu Toda, and Xiaolei Zhao for very useful discussions and many explanations on the topics of these notes.
-We are also grateful to Jack Huizenga for sharing a preliminary version of his survey article \cite{Hui16:stability_survey} with us and to the referee for very useful suggestions which improved the readability of these notes.
+{\bf Acknowledgments.} We would very much like to thank Benjamin Bakker, Arend Bayer, Aaron Bertram, Izzet Coskun, Jack Huizenga, Daniel Huybrechts, Mart\'i Lahoz, Max Lieblich, Ciaran Meachan, Angel Rios Ortiz, Paolo Stellari, Yukinobu Toda, and Xiaolei Zhao for very useful discussions, many explanations on the topics of these notes, and for pointing out imprecisions in the first versions.
+We are also grateful to Jack Huizenga for sharing a preliminary version of his survey article \cite{Hui17:stability_survey} with us and to the referee for very useful suggestions which improved the readability of these notes.
 The first author would also like to thank very much the organizers of the two schools for the kind invitation and the excellent atmosphere, and the audience for many comments, critiques, and suggestions for improvement.
 The second author would like to thank Northeastern University for the hospitality during the writing of this article.
 This work was partially supported by NSF grant DMS-1523496 and a Presidential Fellowship of the Ohio State University.